emrojek/Portfolio/README.md

 # About me

 My name is Michał Rojek.
 I am a second-year student of Computer Science who is most intrested in Software Testing.
 My goal is to grow in testing - expanding my knowledge and technical skills.
-On this page I would like to share all my gained experience from own learning and work.
+On this page I would like to share all my gained experience from self-study and work.

 # Tools